Program overview

 Career Options

-• Policy Analyst: Researches and analyzes policies to provide recommendations for government and organizations.
+• Political Analyst: Researches and analyzes political systems, policies, and trends to provide insights for government agencies or private organizations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.